tylertitsworth/5th-age-srd/Classes/Psion.md

 #### Epic Feat

-If you don't like the first random sorcerer affinity you select for the day, you can determine another random sorcerer affinity.
+If you don't like the first random sorcerer affinity you select for the full recovery, you can determine another random sorcerer affinity.
 You're stuck with the second one.

 ---